gldog/anonymize_jira_users/README.md

   happen in case of anonymizing.
 - Call `python anonymize_jira_users.pyz anonymize -c my_config.cfg` to execute
   anonymization.
-- Have a look at the report `report.csv`.
-More details about the users are given in `report_details.json`
+- Have a look at the report `report.csv` or `report.json`.
+More details about the users and the execution are given in `report_details.json`
 - Make a background re-index.

 ---